-A meeting will be convened with the appealing team's Captain, one secondary team representative, and seven Campus Cup representatives (three staff members of the Students' Union Department of Programming and Venues, and four volunteers of the Campus Cup Tournament).
+A meeting will be convened with the appealing team's Captain, one secondary team representative, and seven Campus Cup representatives (three staff members of the Students' Union Conferencing and Events, and four volunteers of the Campus Cup Tournament).

 Teams will be able to plead their case and a debate will proceed with all members for the group.
-Campus Cup representative will have an in-camera discussion, and the final decision will be handed out by a Students' Union staff member.
+Campus Cup representatives will have an in-camera discussion, and the final decision will be handed out by a Students' Union staff member.